Brothers Turn Two | Little Blue Truck Birthday Party

 How do you reconcile all this as a photographer?
 Don’t photographers advocate for MORE photos?

 Obviously I’m a proponent of investing in professional photos for your family on a regular basis.
 There’s so much value in hiring someone to capture your entire family in an artful, timeless way.
-That said – it’s okay to only keep your very favorites from those professional sessions.
+That said – it will always and forever be quality over quantity for me.
+It’s okay to only keep your very favorites from professional photo sessions.
 We cull your photos before we edit and deliver them to you - you’re allowed to cull even more!
 It’s our job to give you a gallery of what we feel is artful and beautiful.
 We’re providing you with options, and our goal for you is to really, truly enjoy your favorites.
 Maybe it’s the whole gallery!
 Maybe it’s half of them.
-Decide which ones are most meaningful for you and your family’s legacy.
+Just like you do with your iPhone photos, decide which ones are most meaningful for you and your family’s legacy.
 Go for the ones that immediately make you feel something.
 Print them, frame them, put them in an album or family yearbook.
 It’s okay if you don’t hang onto the rest.

 My Goals from Here on Out